ankane/logstop/README.md

 ## Notes

-This should be used in addition to `config.filtered_parameters`, not as a replacement.
+This should be used in addition to `config.filter_parameters`, not as a replacement.

 Learn more about [securing sensitive data in Rails](https://ankane.org/sensitive-data-rails).